-Windows - You can establish Kerberos credentials for a Windows 2000 or XP machine running in an Active Directory environment by successfully logging in using Kerberos authentication.
+Windows - you can establish Kerberos credentials for a machine running in an Active Directory environment by successfully logging in using Kerberos authentication.

-UNIX or Linux - You can establish Kerberos credentials for a UNIX or Linux machine using the kinit utility for your Kerberos client.
+UNIX or Linux - you can establish Kerberos credentials for a UNIX or Linux machine using the kinit utility for your Kerberos client.
 If you do not obtain an initial credential using kinit, you are prompted for a user name and password when you attempt to run the sample application.